course header LV-UAV-Guide | Metashape basic workflow

 Build 3D model (mesh)

-Now you may use the derived sparse point cloud to build a 3D model. the process is straightforward.
-For an maximum number of faces in the mesh choose the following settings:
+You can now use the refined sparse cloud to build a 3D model.
+The process is straightforward.
+For best results and a high face count in the mesh, use the following settings:

 picture